openziti/ziti-doc/docfx_project/ziti/overview.md

 ### ZITI CONTROLLER

 The NetFoundry Ziti Controller is the central function of the NetFoundry Ziti Network.
-The Controller provides the configuration plane.
+The Ziti Controller provides the configuration plane.
 It is responsible for configuring Ziti services as well as being the central point for managing the identities used by users, devices and the nodes making up the Ziti Network.
-Lastly but critically, the Controller is responsible for authentication and authorization for every connection in the Ziti network.
+Lastly but critically, the Ziti Controller is responsible for authentication and authorization for every connection in the Ziti network.

-The Controller must be configured with public key infrastructure (pki).
+The Ziti Controller must be configured with public key infrastructure (pki).
 The configured pki is used to create secure, mutually authenticated TLS (mTLS) network connections between any two pieces of the Ziti Network.
-The Controller does not provide its own pki but for the Controller to sign certificate requests (CSR) the Controller will need to be configured with a key and certificate used for signing.
+The Ziti Controller does not provide its own pki but for the Ziti Controller to sign certificate requests (CSR) the Ziti Controller will need to be configured with a key and certificate used for signing.
 (Optionally, the Ziti CLI can be used to generate a pki if needed)

-The controller also supports using a third-party pki should the operator of the Ziti Network have an existing pki they wish to reuse.
+The Ziti Controller also supports using a third-party pki should the operator of the Ziti Network have an existing pki they wish to reuse.
 Utilizing a third-party CA pushes the burden of obtaining and distributing properly signed certificates to the operator of the Ziti network but for sophisticated customers this might make overall management of the network easier.
-The Controller uses an out of process database (Postgres) to store the information needed to manage the network.
+The Ziti Controller uses an out of process database (Postgres) to store the information needed to manage the network.

 ### ZITI FABRIC ROUTER